OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ---
 title: "Configuration and Deployment"
 date: "2025-10-21"
-# description: "Learn how to configure and deploy an AI-ready OpenNebula cloud with PCI passthrough for GPUs using one-deploy."
 weight: 3
 ---

-Here you will find the details to deploy and configure an AI-ready OpenNebula cloud using the [one-deploy](https://github.com/OpenNebula/one-deploy) tool.
+Here you will find the details to deploy and configure an AI-ready OpenNebula cloud using the [OneDeploy](https://github.com/OpenNebula/one-deploy) tool.
 This guide focuses on a local environment, preparing it for demanding AI workloads by leveraging PCI passthrough for GPUs like the NVIDIA H100 and L40S.

 Machine Learning (ML) training and inference are resource-intensive tasks that often require the full power of a dedicated GPU.
 PCI passthrough allows a Virtual Machine to have exclusive access to a physical GPU, delivering bare-metal performance for the most demanding AI workloads.